-We are asking everyone to enter and exit through the South side glass doors this Sunday.
+We are asking everyone to enter and exit through the South side glass doors.

 There are hand sanitizing stations at strategic places around the auditorium.
 Please feel free to utilize them while on campus and in the auditorium.

 We are taking measures to minimize community sharing of worship materials and other items.
-There will be no communion trays, sign-up sheets for events, Children's activity folders, hymnals, or other "sharables" during this season.
-The Weekly Bulletin and Connection Cards will be digital for thetime being.
-You can access these online once you arrive each Sunday.
+There will be no communion trays, sign-up sheets for events, hymnals, or other "sharables" during this season.
+The Weekly Bulletin is in print or you can access it online once you arrive each Sunday.

 The restrooms are available for use during service but we ask that you maintain social-distancing and continue good hygiene protocols such as minimizing the number of surfaces you touch and thoroughly washing your hands after using the restrooms.

 Please maintain safe social-distance between you and others.
 For now, we ask that you greet one another without physically touching.
 Wave, Air High-Five, and dropping a curtsy are all acceptable (and fun) forms of greeting in the age of Social Distance.

 Seating in the auditorium has been configured to help maintain a safe distance between rows and seats.
 The state of Texas recommends: 1) Two or more members of the same household can sit next to/with one another and 2) Two individuals who are not members of the same household but who are attending together can sit next to/with one another.

 The Nursery is available to families to use as needed but will not be staffed by volunteers.
 We ask that you try to adhere to safe social distancing practices while using the Nursery.

 Lakeside will continue to utilize the All-In-One Individual Communion cups for the time being.
 We ask that you please dispose of your communion cup as you exit the auditorium.